 Dear Collector, Art Lover, and Beauty Seeker,

-My favorite subject to paint is the ocean, and to capture its fluid, transparent nature, I use an unconventional medium.
-Usually applied as a final coat, resin—the medium I paint with—comes in a two-part, completely transparent formula.
-These liquids have a honey-like viscosity that must be thoroughly mixed before use.
-I then add pigments to create my "paint."
+My favorite subject to paint is the ocean.
+To capture its fluid, translucent nature, I work with an unconventional medium: resin.
+Typically used as a final protective coat, resin becomes my primary painting material.
+It is a two-part, fully transparent compound with a honey-like viscosity that must be thoroughly mixed before use.
+Once combined, I introduce pigments to create my own paint.

 Whatever sparks the moment — a place, a breeze, a feeling — my intention is always the same: